sandbava/expense-tracker/README.md

 # Expense Tracker

-The application is a simple expense tracker made as a exercise to Mosh Hamedani React beginners course adapted to an API and a Database.
+The application is a simple expense tracker made as a exercise to Mosh Hamedani React beginners course, later adapted to an API and a Database.

 Made ith **React** + **Symfony** with **API Platform** and **LexikJWTAuthenticationBundle**.